|Intoxication of the senses: colors, noises and odors|

 an identification card and can feel free to photograph and film almost everything that comes

 to his attention.
-Deities are excepted and they are guarded very strictly like in the temple
+Divinities and deities are excepted and they are guarded very strictly like in the temple

 This photo gallery mainly shows pictures from the state of Rajasthan.
 Immerse yourself in a